 Common causes:

-- Target set below actual historical average ā the algorithm is trying but the market price is higher
+- Target set below actual historical average ā the market price is simply higher than what you're asking for

-- Insufficient conversion volume ā below 30/month, the algorithm cannot optimize reliably
+- Insufficient conversion volume ā below 30/month, the algorithm can't optimize reliably

 - Budget too restrictive ā daily budget below 3x target CPA limits auction participation

-- Conversion tracking issues ā if some conversions are not tracked, reported CPA appears inflated
+- Conversion tracking issues ā if some conversions aren't tracked, reported CPA appears inflated

 Analysis across 847 campaigns found that Target CPA delivers on average 23.7% higher actual costs than stated targets.
 Some variance is normal.
 Within 15% of target is considered successful.